ortexx/winston-callback/readme.md

 This allows you to call handler after completion of all transports.

 ## Starting ^1.0.0
 You should install winston yourself.
-It is peer dependency
+It is peer dependency.

 # Example
 ```js